Fikayo Tomori: Senior

-On 3 October 2019, Tomori received his first call-up to the England senior squad for forthcoming Euro 2020 qualifying matches.
+On 3 October 2019, Tomori received his first call-up to the England senior squad for Euro 2020 qualifying matches against Czechia and Bulgaria.
 He later said he was committed to playing for England, following interest from Nigeria and Canada; he had previously represented Canada at youth level.
 Tomori made his debut for England on 17 November against Kosovo in a Euro 2020 qualifier.